 It seems obvious, but it's surprising how many CTAs just don't grab the visitor's attention.
 Of course, people will see one when they know what they're looking for, but you need to create something that will engage the most casual web visitor.

-Making a CTA unmissable doesn't necessarily mean bright colours and large buttons.
-You can also command attention with simple copy and clean, incisive messaging - Evernote's 'Remember Everything' CTA is proof.
+Making a CTA unmissable doesn't necessarily mean bright, contrasting colours and large buttons.
+You can also command attention with simple copy and clean, incisive messaging.

 2. Make them think they'll be missing out